jeremiah-shaulov/office_spirit_mysql/README.md

 If this happens, another connection will be tried, and your query will be reissued.
 This process is transparent to you.

 In the beginning of `callback`, `conn` may be not connected to the server.
 It will connect on first requested query.

+If server is busy ("too many connections", "server shutdown in progress", etc.), the connection will be retried during the period of `connectionTimeout` milliseconds (specified in the DSN parameters).
+During this period the connection will be retried each `reconnectInterval` milliseconds.

 ## Cross-server sessions